sdai86/markdown_test/README.md

 ## ⚡ Performance Requirements

-The application is designed to meet strict performance requirements:
+The application is designed to handle massive documents efficiently:

+- **Large Documents**: Supports 300+ page documents (40,000+ blocks)
-- **Initial Load**: < 200ms for first 100 blocks
+- **Initial Load**: < 2000ms for massive documents (945 pages)
-- **Block Updates**: < 100ms for PATCH operations
+- **Block Updates**: < 100ms for AST node operations
 - **Smooth Scrolling**: No frame drops during virtualized scrolling
-- **Memory Efficient**: Handles 1000+ blocks without memory issues
+- **Memory Efficient**: Handles 40,000+ blocks without memory issues
+- **Scalability**: Designed for millions of documents

 ### Performance Features
+- AST-based document storage (single JSONB record vs thousands of block records)
-- Virtualized rendering with react-window
+- Virtualized rendering with react-window VariableSizeList
-- Debounced auto-save (500ms delay)
+- Professional markdown libraries (remark, markdown-it-py)
-- Optimized database queries with proper indexing
+- Optimized database queries with GIN indexing on JSONB
 - Performance monitoring and logging
-- Efficient block-based parsing
+- Efficient AST parsing and manipulation

 ## 🎯 Usage Guide

 ### Loading Documents
-1. Start the application with `docker-compose up`
+1. Start the application with `docker-compose up -d`
-2. Generate sample data with `python scripts/generate_sample_data.py`
+2. Generate large sample document with `python backend/generate_ast_sample.py`
-3. Load data with `python scripts/load_sample_data.py`
-4. Access the frontend at http://localhost:3000
+3. Access the frontend at http://localhost:3000
+4. The 945-page document with 40,505 blocks will be automatically loaded

 ### Editing Content
-1. Click on any block to start editing
+1. **Block-level editing**: Click the edit button (✏️) on any block header
+2. **Raw markdown editing**: Edit the raw markdown content with rich editor
+3. **Full-document editing**: Use the "Raw Edit" button for entire document editing
+4. **Structural changes**: Adding/removing headings automatically updates ToC and hierarchy
-2. Changes are automatically saved after 500ms
+5. Changes are automatically saved with AST re-parsing
-3. Use Ctrl+Enter to save immediately
-4. Use Escape to cancel editing

 ### Navigation
-1. Use the Table of Contents sidebar to navigate
+1. Use the hierarchical Table of Contents sidebar (H1, H2, H3 levels)
 2. Click on any heading to scroll to that section
 3. The current section is highlighted based on scroll position
+4. Search functionality to find content across the document

 ### Exporting
-1. Use the API endpoint `GET /export?document_id=...` to get markdown
-2. The export reassembles all blocks in order
+1. Click the "Export" button in the UI for dropdown menu
+2. Choose "📄 Markdown" for markdown export
+3. Choose "🌐 HTML" for HTML export
-3. Original formatting is preserved where possible
+4. Original formatting and structure are preserved

 ## 🔍 Troubleshooting